justmeloic/flowgen/README.md

 ## Building and Deploying

-This project uses a **streamlined deployment model optimized for Raspberry Pi 5**, where the frontend is pre-rendered into static files and served by the FastAPI backend as a single deployable unit.
+This project uses a **streamlined deployment model** where the frontend is pre-rendered into static files and served by the FastAPI backend as a single deployable unit.

 ### Deployment Strategy

-The deployment process is designed specifically for Raspberry Pi environments:
+The deployment process provides:

 1. **Static Frontend Build**: Next.js frontend is pre-rendered into static HTML, CSS, and JavaScript files
 2. **Single Service Deployment**: FastAPI backend serves both API endpoints and static frontend files
-3. **Local Deployment**: Optimized for local Raspberry Pi hosting without external dependencies
+3. **Local Deployment**: Optimized for local hosting without external dependencies

 ### Build Process